duchieuvn/deploy-model/README.md

 # deploy-model
 Deploy a deep learning model using Heroku
+Model used in this project: https://github.com/kahotsang/image-captioning